react-native-community/cli/docs/plugins.md

 Plugin is a JavaScript package that extends built-in React Native CLI features.
 It can provide an array of additional commands to run or platforms to target.

-For example, `react-native-windows` package is a plugin that provides `react-native run-windows` command and `windows` platform.
+For example, `react-native-windows` package is a plugin that provides `run-windows` command and `windows` platform.

 Details of this particular integration as well as how to provide an additional platform for React Native were described in a [`dedicated section`](./platforms.md) about platforms.